Dassan17/CTF-Writeups/Athena/ATHENA.md

     *(undefined8 *)(lVar1 + 0x14) = 0; //The effective UID of the task
     *(undefined8 *)(lVar1 + 0x1c) = 0; //The UID for VFS ops
 ```
-By setting all these UIDs to 0, the process effectively becomes root, which is exactly what we want.
+By `setting` all these UIDs to 0, the process effectively becomes `root`, which is exactly what we want.

 ```c++
 commit_creds(lVar1);